-- 54. At this stage, engagement with Black Country ICB has indicated that they have no concerns in terms of primary healthcare capacity when considering Sandwell's proposed planned growth.
-The ICB aim to be proactive in engaging with local authorities and developers alike, partnering in the delivery of schemes to achieve the greatest outcomes for healthcare infrastructure. - 55.
-The Council will continue to liaise with the relevant parts of the emergency services as the Local Plan progresses and the levels of growth and location of new sites become clearer.
+65. At this stage, engagement with Black Country Integrated Care Board (ICB) has indicated that they have no concerns in terms of primary healthcare capacity when considering Sandwell's proposed planned growth.
+However, those areas needing the greatest level of new investment have been identified.
+The ICB aim to be proactive in engaging with local authorities and developers alike, partnering in the delivery of schemes to achieve the greatest outcomes for healthcare infrastructure.

+66. The engagement with the emergency services operating within Sandwell has indicated that future requirements are usually determined through both NHS national requirements and the ongoing requirements of the West Midlands Police Force and are linked to the delivery of new developments.
+Therefore, the Council will continue to liaise with the relevant parts of the emergency services throughout the Local Plan period as the levels of growth and location of new sites become a reality.